surbhi84/CashRegister_mark10/README.md

 * Makes use of Math.trunc function.
 * Displays the no of notes to user.
 * Consists of gif,images and font style.
+* Contains a footer with links to the developers social handles.

 ## Technologies
 * Html